malcata/docker-keepass2/README.md

 # docker-keepass2

-A docker image to run keepass2.
+A docker file to run keepass2.

 ## Why